 Fifty Eight Hundred is a Miami-based rock band and follow-up project to the band WYK.
 The project began in January 2015 when bassist, Yannick Waingarten, and drummer Nic Collins, formed the band after playing on stage together for the first time in December 2014.

-After a few lineup changes, Lead Guitarist, Joey Rodriguez, joined the band in November 2015, and Lead Vocalist, Jacob Maicol, followed in April of 2017.
+After a few lineup changes, Lead Guitarist, Joey Rodriguez, joined the band in November 2015.
 This lineup immediately clicked and began to develop their own unique sound.
 This change in direction prompted the name change to Fifty Eight Hundred.
 Fifty Eight Hundred has truly developed their own sound due to the wide range of inspirations coming from all members of the band.
 They draw their inspirations from the Red Hot Chili Peppers, Foo Fighters, Led Zeppelin, Royal Blood, Pearl Jam, the Jimi Hendrix Experience, John Mayer, and many more.
 It is clear that the band has combined the genres of Hard Rock, Alternative Rock, Classic Rock, and Blues into their music and live shows.

 In the short time that the band has been together, they have taken their high energy shows to the stages of the Montreux Jazz Festival, Sion Music Festival, Okeechobee Music and Arts Festival, The Fillmore, Sloppy Joe’s, the Green Parrot, Indiana University, and Florida State University to name a few… The band’s debut album is set to be released in late-Spring 2018 after several months in the making.
 The band has aspirations of touring the world, playing music and hopefully making a name for themselves in the music industry to show everybody that Rock ’N’ Roll isn’t dead after all.